MiSTer-devel/Arcade-Joust2_MiSTer/Readme.md

 ## Description

 This is a simulation model of the **Joust 2: Survival of the Fittest** hardware.
-This is currently an early work in progress as a port.

 Original source is located in `doc/`